FAIRmat-NFDI/nomad-analysis/README.md

 # NOMAD's Analysis plugin
-This is a plugin for [NOMAD](https://nomad-lab.eu) to facilitate analysis of processed entry archives using classes and functions.
-The plugin also supports ELN schemas which allow the use of these functions in Jupyter notebooks and persist the analysis workflow.
+This is a plugin for [NOMAD](https://nomad-lab.eu) to facilitate analysis of processed entry archives.
+The plugin provides schemas to create entries for analysis that can interact with other entries, using them as analysis inputs.
+Jupyter Analysis schemas generate analysis entries that are connected with an external programming interface, JupyterHub, which allows users to run custom code on the connected input entries.

 To install the package as a dependency for your NOMAD Oasis, add it to your `pyproject.toml` as under `project.dependencies` table: